openlayers/openlayers/doc/tutorials/raster-reprojection.md

 - [Image reprojection](http://openlayers.org/en/master/examples/reprojection-image.html)

 ### Custom projection
-The easiest way to use a custom projection is to add [Proj4js](http://proj4js.org/) library to your project and then define the projection using proj4 definition string.
+The easiest way to use a custom projection is to add the [Proj4js](http://proj4js.org/) library to your project and then define the projection using a proj4 definition string.
 Following example shows definition of a [British National Grid](http://epsg.io/27700):

 ``` html